cartoon-raccoon/cogsy/README.md

 ## Install
 **macOS, Windows, and Linux**

-Cogsy can be installed from crates.io, the official Rust package registry:
+Cogsy cannot be installed yet, but once it is released, it can be installed from crates.io, the official Rust package registry:

 `cargo install cogsy`